 2. Cat or Ring Power in Florida – Service Apprentice Technician

 Not all Cat dealers are created equal.
 If you are in the main part of Florida then Ring power is it.
 CAT is another apprenticeship opportunity.
 These can be quite competitive.
 That should not discourage you from going for it.
 Just think of some things that make you stand out for others.
 If you can’t think of anything be the nicest guy they interview.

 Learn to diagnose, repair, recondition, and adjust equipment as required and complete all paperwork on the troubled equipment to which the individual is assigned.
 To attend and participate in all classes assigned during the training period, complete any outside work assigned by the instructor, and pass all tests on the subjects covered with a minimum score of 70 percent.
 Attend training sessions as required.
-Work in a neat, orderly, and safe manner, constantly seeking to improved methods and the safety of others.
+Work in a neat, orderly, and safe manner, constantly seeking improved methods and the safety of others.
 Maintain a positive attitude and role model for the other employees to follow.
 Maintain a minimum set of tools required for job performance.
 Care and maintain company machines/equipment and ensure co-workers are doing the same.
 Maintain personal company service literature, and maintain a high awareness of technical changes in the industry.
-Test, diagnose and adjust failures of equipment.
+Test, diagnose, and adjust failures of equipment.
 Repair or replace defective parts on machinery/equipment.
 Disassemble components and properly clean parts.
-Inspect components to insure maximum parts are being reused to control repair costs.
+Inspect components to ensure maximum parts are being reused to control repair costs.
 Prepare all parts requisitions, time cards, or service reports, as requested by the supervisor.
 Ensure they are legible and accurate with sufficient detail for service accounting needs.
-Work under the guidance of a qualified shop or field service technician in the disassembly, repair, re-assembly and test of components.
+Work under the guidance of a qualified shop or field service technician in the disassembly, repair, re-assembly, and test of components.
 Qualifications

 - Must possess a good mechanical aptitude and have some mechanical repair experience.